BrickSchema/Brick2-specification-drafting/point-attributes/questions-for-community.md

     - what's the right way to break this down? is "differential/fixed enthalpy" a process?
 - similar: fixed/differential temperature (pretty sure we meant "dry bulb temperature" here)
 - https://alpineintel.com/resource/economizer-basics-who-uses-them-where-theyre-required-and-why-they-wind-up-in-claims/

+- lead lag controls:
+    - command/status.
+ARe there standard/common enumerations that we should model?
+    - `brick:Lead_Lag_Command`
+    - `brick:Lead_Lag_Status`
+    - `brick:Lead_On_Off_Command`

+- compressor points:
+    - high head pressure alarm
+    - low suction pressure alarm
+    - *how to model these? is head pressure a type of pressure? is suction pressure a type of pressure?*
+    - can we get away with just high/low pressure alarms on the compressor?